Your new rent for 2026

 What's happening?

-This year for all B3Living customers (including shared owners) rents will be going up by 4.8%.
+This year, for all B3Living tenants, rents will be going up by 4.8% (shared owners 5%).

-We've sent you a letter with your new rent from Mon 6 April.
+We've send you a booklet soon with your new rent from Mon 6 April.

 So if your weekly rent is currently... £250